zilevus/INR/README.txt

         full screen capability will be lost
             -- you will also risk a socket disconnect which can cause the terminal output to look a little buggy.

+        ** All communications back to the server have been disabled except for the JSON that was requested by Jin-Woo hence, commented out**